Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about

 In the afternoon we will take the train to Aguas Calientes, a stunning 1.5h journey through the magnificent Vilcanota Canyon.
 Arriving at Aguas Calientes, we will check into our accommodations.
 Time permitting, you can explore this village to do some souvenir shopping or check out the town’s namesake hot springs!
 We will have dinner together before tucking in for an early night, in preparation for tomorrow’s pre-dawn start.

 Rise and shine!
 After our pre-dawn wake-up call we take one of the first buses up to Machu Picchu in order to appreciate this World Heritage Site and one of the Modern Wonders of the World in the early morning light.
-Your 4h visit to Machu Picchu can be spent exploring some of the alternative routes, like the Inca Bridge, after which your guide will give you a 2-3h walking tour of the historic citadel.
+Your 4h visit to Machu Picchu can begin by exploring some of the alternative routes, like the Inca Bridge, after which your guide will give you a 2-3h walking tour of the historic citadel.

 If you’re feeling adventurous you may wish to hike Huayna Picchu or Machu Picchu mountain, but take note: this requires an extra permit, and they can sell out well in advance!
 Be sure to tell us at booking if you would like to add one of these hikes.
 For more tips on what to see, check out our Visiting Machu Picchu page.